 “Life takes precedent,” he explained.
 “Humanity takes precedent.”

-Amelia Merrill (she/her) is editorial assistant for American Theatre. @ameliamerr_
+Amelia Merrill (she/her) is an editorial assistant for American Theatre. @ameliamerr_

 Support American Theatre: a just and thriving theatre ecology begins with information for all.
 Please join us in this mission by making a donation to our publisher, Theatre Communications Group.
 When you support American Theatre magazine and TCG, you support a long legacy of quality nonprofit arts journalism.
 Click here to make your fully tax-deductible donation today!